Undoing the Toxic Dogmatism of Digital Design

 HmntyCntrd is “an online course and community designed to help UXers do the personal work required to do our best professional work.”

-Go follow these ladies and get more information on this amazing project.
+Go follow these great humans and get more information on this amazing company.

 Yes, I mean right now.
 I’ll wait.